 Boating is one of America’s favorite pastimes, especially in beautiful California.
 Millions of Americans take their boats out every year to cruise through the harbor or go out to sea.
 Unfortunately, accidents often happen.
-In 2012, there were an estimated 473 boating accidents in California alone, leading to property damage, injuries, and in some cases, death.
+In 2016, there were an estimated 322 boating accidents in Southern California alone, leading to property damage, 116 injuries, and 14 fatalities.

 Boat accidents range in severity from mild property damage to serious injury or multiple fatalities.
 We have seen the entire range of causes for boating, water skiing and rafting accidents and will investigate fully to determine every potential scenario of liability.
 In some cases, boating accidents are caused by another person’s negligence, and that might mean you have the right to a personal injury claim.

 The first thing to consider after a boat accident is whether or not someone else caused it.
 There are a number of situations where negligence might cause a boating accident, including:

 These are just a few examples of how negligence can come into play in a boating accident, but there are hundreds of possible scenarios where someone else is at least partially responsible.
 An attorney will help you decide if you have a strong case for a personal injury lawsuit by looking at the events leading to the accident.

 An Orange County personal injury attorney can help you in a number of ways.
 To strengthen your case and help you to receive the most compensation, he or she may:

 If you’ve been in a boating accident, chances are you’ve suffered physical injuries, property damage, and potentially time off work.
 These and other damages are all taken into consideration during a personal injury suit.
 The goal of a personal injury suit is to make you financially whole again and recover the cost of medical bills, property damages, pain and suffering, and other expenses.